Proe Power Systems, LLC

 Modern Materials and Thermodynamics Applied to 19th Century Engines to Meet 21st Century Emission and Fuel Economy Requirements

-Systems' Proe Afterburning™ Cycle Engine builds upon technology developed and
+Power Systems' Proe Afterburning™ Cycle Engine builds upon technology developed

-low emissions and fuel consumption has renewed interest in Brayton
+fuel consumption has renewed interest in Brayton and Ericsson reciprocating

-21st century by: by utilizing 21st century heat transfer techniques;
+by: by utilizing 21st century heat transfer techniques; by applying

-by applying modern stainless steel materials; by developing the low-pressure,
+modern stainless steel materials; by developing the low-pressure, continuous,

 A Breakthrough Technology: